Private, in person addiction therapy in San Francisco's Mission District, near Potrero Hill, SoMa, and Dogpatch.

 Addiction recovery is an unparalleled opportunity for change for the person who is willing to do the work or simply cannot continue otherwise.

-…and everyone else wondering, “Am I really that bad?”
+for the Sober Curious, Ambivalent or Completely Resistant…and everyone else wondering, “Am I really that bad?”

 The fact that your system can’t tolerate a toxin isn’t a moral failing—it’s actually your body’s way of protecting you.
 What isn’t normal, or shouldn’t be, is choosing to ingest something that will eventually make your mind and body fail.
 If drinking is damaging your health, wellbeing, or relationships, you’re not alone.
 There’s nothing wrong with you for needing a new way forward.